raspberrypilearning/noobs-install/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By using this resource you will learn:

-- How to install Raspbian to an SD card using either Windows or OS X
+- How to install Raspbian to an SD card, using either Windows or OS X